Homepage look and feel

 </div>

-If you do this often, you can create a snippet that holds the above HTML and insert the snippet into your article, instead!
+If you do this often, create a snippet that holds the above HTML and insert the snippet into your article, instead!

-If you've removed the Updated Articles List from the right column of your knowledge base, you can re-add it by copying the relevant HTML from Default Right Column HTML and pasting it into Settings > Style > Custom HTML > Right Column.
+If you've removed the Updated Articles List from the right column of your knowledge base, you can re-add it by copying the relevant HTML from Default Right Column HTML and pasting it into Customize > Style (HTML & CSS) > Custom HTML > Right Column.

 Re-add the Updated Articles list to your homepage

-If you've removed the Updated Articles List from your homepage, you can re-add it to by copying and pasting the relevant HTML from Default Homepage Article HTML into either the code view of the top-level Homepage or into Settings > Style > Custom HTML > Homepage.
+If you've removed the Updated Articles List from your homepage, you can re-add it to by copying and pasting the relevant HTML from Default Homepage Article HTML into either the code view of Customize > Homepage or into Customize > Style (HTML & CSS) > Custom HTML > Homepage.

 How does it work?

-Wherever the popular articles merge code is used, KnowledgeOwl will search behind the scenes to pull a list of the articles with the highest number of views (as displayed in the Popular Articles Report in Reporting > Dashboard), sorted with the most views at the top.
+Wherever the popular articles merge code is used, KnowledgeOwl displays a list of the articles with the highest number of views as displayed in the Popular Articles Report in Reporting > Dashboard, sorted with the most views at the top.
 You can also Reset article views in the Popular Articles report.

-You can choose to display up to 10 articles.
+You can choose to display up to 10 articles in the list.
 You can also change the article list heading, the Popular Articles page heading, "None", and "See more..." text.

-To update any of the text, use the options in Tools > Customize Text in the Article Lists Knowledge Base Section.
-See Customize Text: Article Lists for more information.
+To update any of the text, use the options in Customize > Default text in the Article Lists Knowledge Base Section.
+Refer to Customize Text: Article Lists for more information.

 Change number of articles in the list

-By default, the 5 most popular articles (those with the most views) will be displayed.
+By default, the list displays the five most popular articles (those with the most views).
 You can change this to display between 1-10:

-- Select on the dropdown next to Popular Articles and select the number of articles you'd like the widget to display (1-10).
+2. In the Article list settings section, use the Most popular dropdown to select the number of articles you'd like the list to display.

-In our default themes, the Popular Articles List is already added to:
+In new knowledge bases, the Popular Articles List is already added to:

 If you'd like to add it somewhere else, or if you've customized the HTML and no longer see the list on the pages listed above, review the directions below to add it!
 You'll need this merge code:[template("pop-articles")]